Frequently Asked Questions About CHAMPVA Insurance

 CHAMPVA generally covers most health care services and supplies that are medically and psychologically necessary.
-This includes outpatient and inpatient procedures, medical equipment, prosthetics and orthotics, lenses and eye glasses, and more.
+This includes inpatient and outpatient procedures, medical equipment, prosthetics and orthotics, eyeglasses, lenses and more.
 Upon confirmation of eligibility, you will receive a CHAMPVA Program Guide that specifically addresses covered and non-covered services and supplies.

 - Care for which you are not obligated to pay, such as services obtained at a health fair.

 - Care provided outside the scope of the provider’s license or certification.